MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 <img src="./img/llamas_zebras.png" />
 </center>

 The model continues the text with a coherent, contextually appropriate response.
-But, moreover, **it reproduces a near-exact copy of the Wikipedia article on zebras.** This is because the model has seen this text before during pretraining.
-Moreover, the texts from Wikipedia are generally considered high-quality, so they are used multiple times in pretraining datasets.
-This causes a seeming close familiarity of the model with the text.
+Moreover, **it reproduces a near-exact copy of the Wikipedia article on zebras.** This is because the model has seen this text during pretraining.
+Moreover, the texts from Wikipedia are generally considered high-quality, so they are used multiple times in pretraining datasets to instill conceptual quality.
+This causes a seemingly close familiarity of the model with the text.

-According to [The Llama 3 Herd of Models \[Grattafiori, et al. 2024\]](https://arxiv.org/pdf/2407.21783#page=4.70), the data used for pretrained as gathered until the end of 2023.
-So, what if we'd prompt it with a sentence on the 2024 US presidential elections and see how Llama 3.1 405B Base reacts:
+According to [The Llama 3 Herd of Models \[Grattafiori, et al. 2024\]](https://arxiv.org/pdf/2407.21783#page=4.70), the data used for pretrained was gathered until the end of 2023.
+So, what if we'd prompt it with a sentence about the 2024 US presidential elections and see how Llama 3.1 405B Base reacts:

 <center>
 <img src="./img/llama31_Hallucination.png" />
 </center>

-This looks reasonable, but we know better.
-This is factually false, hallucinated by the model based on what sounds good together, as the model just didn't know any better from the older pretraining data.
+This looks reasonably constructed, but we know better.
+It is factually false, hallucinated by the model based on what sounds good, as the model just doesn't know any better from the older pretraining data.
-This effect is also one of the reasons why one shouldn't use LLMs for fact-checking or knowledge retrieval (this regards LLMs with no connection to the internet.
-LLM's with such a research capability exist now, and can be used for search, like [Perplexity.ai](https://perplexity.ai)).
+This effect is also one of the reasons why one shouldn't use LLMs for fact-checking or knowledge retrieval.
+Note that this concerns LLMs with no connection to the internet.
+LLMs with such a research capability exist now, like [Perplexity.ai](https://perplexity.ai), and can indeed be used for search.

 ### Recap: Hallucinating LLamas

-We've seen that while base models like Llama 3.1 405B show that they are conceptually aware of the input, their knowledge strictly relates to the pretraining data and its format.
+We've seen that while base models like Llama 3.1 405B demonstrate an understanding of the input, their knowledge is very strictly limited to text encountered during pretraining and the format of that particular text.
 Moreover, **base LLMs aren't operating in any task-specific fashion.** We've seen that in the LLM hallucinating on content beyond its pretraining data's knowledge cut-off, and it trailing off into blabbering at times.

 **We can do better than that.**<br>And indeed, there's a stage following the pretraining stage that will help us address these issues.
 This stage is called **Post-Training**.